Today we are here with a post on iLife vs Roomba to help you choose the best robot vacuum cleaners for your home. Let’s start!

 So while Roomba seems to be a brand that’s difficult to beat, ILife is not far behind.
 The company is looking at novel ways to overcome Roomba by bringing out models with features Roomba doesn’t have, like wet mopping.

-The final choice between ILife vacuum vs Roomba lies in your hands.
-You have to decide if you want a Roomba vacuum cleaner with more unique features or if you want a cheaper ILife robotic floor cleaner that delivers a compatible clean with a better battery life.
+The final choice between iLife vs Roomba lies in your hands.
+You have to decide if you want a Roomba vacuum cleaner with more unique features or if you want a cheaper ILife robotic floor cleaner that delivers a compatible clean with better battery life.